About Digital Publishing

 About this site

-The fun details: The fonts, the backend details, etc.
+Some fun details: The fonts, backend information, etc.

 Portfolio

-It was hard to choose a sample of our many web projects—they are all triumphs in their own way—but here are some that represent the broad range of our work.
+It is hard to choose a sample of our many web projects—they are all triumphs in their own way—but here are some that represent the broad range of our work.

 When your work speaks for itself, don’t interrupt.